RahulG-12/AI_MODEL_INTELLIGENCE/README.md

 The pipeline loads the dataset and performs preprocessing steps:

-• Text cleaning
+- Text cleaning
-• Tokenization
+- Tokenization
-• Feature extraction
+- Feature extraction
-• Vectorization
+- Vectorization

-This prepares the data for model training.

 ---